ABKGroup/ISPD26-Contest/README.md

 |bsg_chip_h2|Team6| hidden testcase|

-**Next year, we will use more rigorous evaluations (e.g., only on hidden testcases) and explicit policies to reinforce the spirit of the competition**

 ## Contest Prizes
 - First, second and third place winning teams will receive prizes consisting of cash and/or NVIDIA GPUs, with a total value of prizes at least USD $5000.
 Thanks to NVIDIA for their sponsorship of the ISPD26 contest prizes!